johl/subtree.py/README.md

 WHAT IS THIS?
 =============

-This is a throwaway script to get all extensions to Mediawiki, check them out and merge them into one gigantic repo.
+This is a throwaway script that was needed to squash all of the Wikibase extensions (WikidataClient, WikidataRepo, WikibaseLib) into one.
-Don't get the purpose?
-Ask https://github.com/jeroendedauw

 This script depends on gitpython.
 Get it here: https://github.com/gitpython-developers/GitPython

 INSTALL GITPYTHON